KwonNayeon/medium-post-projects/crawling_pet_project/READMD.md

-# Web Crawling Pet Project

-## Project: Web Scraping and Text Analysis of Travel Trends on Blogs
+# Project: Web Scraping and Text Analysis of Travel Trends on Blogs

 This project focuses on web scraping Naver blogs related to Taiwan travel and performing text analysis to uncover insights into travel trends.
 The project generates word clouds and performs sentiment analysis, keyword extraction, and topic modeling on the extracted blog data.
 The accompanying Medium post [**Web Scraping and Text Analysis of Travel Trends on Blogs**](https://medium.com/) provides further context on the approach and results.